 Kim Crawford Wines was established in late 1996, when Kim launched a range...

 made from fruit grown in the South Island.
 Kim sold the company to Constellation in 2005 and has since handed the winemaking reins over to the Constellation winemaking team.
 Despite Kim no longer being involved with these wines, the current winemakers continue the classic Kim Crawford philosophy and style.
-Control over grape supply has always been essential for Kim Crawford Wines and they now have the largest vineyard resource in Marlborough of any wine company, across the greatest breadth of sub-regions, ensuring consistency of quality and style.
+Control over grape supply has always been essential for Kim Crawford Wines and they now have the largest vineyard resource in Marlborough of any wine company, across the greatest breadth of sub-regions, ensuring consistent quality and style.
+For that consistency, and success over the past 20 years, Wine Enthusiast magazine USA recognised Kim Crawford as their “New World Winery of the Year 2016”.

 The grapes for this wine are sourced from some excellent cool climate vineyards in the Marlborough and Central Otago regions of New Zealand's South Island.
 For the first time, nearly 50% of the blend came from Central Otago.
 A wide variety of clones and rootstock were used, along with a mixture of soils and microclimates to ensure a balance of flavour profiles and exceptional quality.
 The grapes were all harvested in the cool of night or early morning and promptly delivered to the winery to optimise fruit quality.